 Optimized resource allocation at different budget levels.
-As the total budget envelope increased, the priorities were identified as continued scale up of PrEP and programs for PWID, followed by investment in programs for MSM and FSW to curb the rising prevalence among these groups (Figure 2).
-While the epidemic among MSM and FSW contributes relatively less for Kazakhstan than PWID (an estimated 29% and 1% of new infections in 2021, respectively, compared to 34% of new infections among PWID [Optima output]), the epidemic in these groups is rising within the country as well as the region and so prevention programs are also critical.
+As the total budget envelope increased, the priorities were identified as increased investment in prevention and testing programs for MSM, the continued scale up of PrEP and programs for PWID, followed by increased spending on programs for FSW (Figure 2).
+The epidemic among FSW contributes relatively less for Kazakhstan than PWID and MSM, with an estimated 1% of new infections in 2021 among PWID, compared to 34% and 29% of new infections among PWID and MSM respectively [Optima output].
+The epidemic among MSM is particularly important because it is rising within the country as well as the region, making prevention and testing programs for MSM critical.
+Existing programs for FSW have been effective in maintaining relatively low and stable HIV prevalence among FSW, and continued investment is necessary to prevent epidemic growth.